 Starting the day with a visit to Sapi Island

-Tours to the islands utilize speed boats to make quick trips between the islands.
+Tours to the islands utilize speedboats that make quick trips between the islands.
 The journey will be fairly choppy so if you are prone to seasickness you may want to prepare some medication or consider a land-based tour.

 The first place our group headed to was Sapi Island, a (relatively) small island to the east of the popular Gaya Island.
 I was still sunburned from our rafting excursion so I made sure to slather on the sunscreen this time.
-There will be a lot of days in the sun in the week ahead and I would rather not have painfully red skin for the rest of the trip.
+There will be a lot of days in the sun in the week ahead and I would rather not deal with painful red skin for the rest of the trip.

 The water around Sapi was very clear and pretty.
 The first thing I did after applying sunscreen was to grab a snorkeling mask and head into the water.
 There was a large amount of fish visible in the water around Sapi Island, although they were a bit skittish.
 Some of the fish were fairly big and made for a good snorkeling experience.
 The water was perfectly clear and offered great visibility.
 It had been around 10 years since I went snorkeling last so I was pretty happy to try it again.
 If I go again I would be happy to spend the whole day at Sapi Island.